TRPMorrison/Assignments/Assignment-06/README.md

 #### Part 1

 Download the included `functions.js` you will find a list of questions.
 Each question describes a function you need to create.
-Also make sure your code has no issues when run through **JS Hint**.

 #### Part 2